bugsbirb/birb/arglebargle.md

 ## Todos - Maybe in my lifetime.

-- Make feedback, suggestions, custom commands and suspension use the new Variable constructor class.

 - Either get rid of suspensions, or improve it.
 - Either get rid of connection roles, or improve it.
 - Fully get rid of on_admin_role & on_staff_role.